Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 We’ve used Omnisend before and tested its basic email flows, automations, and SMS capabilities.
 And we can say that the platform doesn’t try to be everything.
 It focuses on addressing your core needs, fast.

-The drag-and-drop editor is sharp, the templates are genuinely usable (not those clunky ‘starter’ ones you often see on other platforms), and building an abandoned cart flow took minutes, not hours.
+The drag-and-drop email campaign builder is sharp, the templates are genuinely usable (not those clunky ‘starter’ ones you often see on other platforms), and building an abandoned cart flow took minutes, not hours.

 The big plus?
-SMS, emails, and even push notification triggers can be managed inside the same automation flow.
+SMS, emails, and even push notification triggers can be managed inside the same automation flow through multiple communication channels.

 Omnisend_dashboard